encode/django-rest-framework/docs/api-guide/schemas.md

     router = DefaultRouter(schema_title='Server Monitoring API')

-The schema will be included in by the root URL, `/`, and presented to clients that include the Core JSON media type in their `Accept` header.
+The schema will be included at the root URL, `/`, and presented to clients that include the Core JSON media type in their `Accept` header.

     $ http http://127.0.0.1:8000/ Accept:application/vnd.coreapi+json